Rita1791/TP53-Evolutionary-Conservation-Mammals/README.md

 Calculate majority-residue conservation, human-residue conservation, Shannon entropy and gap statistics.

-Verify the expected human residues at R175, G245, R248, R249, R273 and R282.
+Confirm the expected human residues at R175, G245, R248, R249, R273 and R282.

 Compare the canonical hotspots with non-hotspot residues from the same DNA-binding domain.

-Evaluate the hotspot mean with one-sided Mann–Whitney and matched permutation tests.
+Evaluate the hotspot mean using one-sided Mann–Whitney and matched permutation tests.

 Repeat the hotspot–control comparison across taxonomic sensitivity subsets.